jfowkes/BCGN/README.rst

 Installation
 ------------
-Please clone the respository and run the desired codes with Python.
+Please clone the repository and run the desired codes with Python.
 'BCGN.py' is the main driver file.

 Bugs
 ----